Kane injury fears raised as Tottenham star limps off after two-goal turn against Everton | Goal.com

 Kane saves Spurs against Everton

-Kane produced another stellar performance upfront to bail Tottenham out at Everton, who dominated proceeding for large periods and showed the greater urgency to win the game.
+Kane produced another stellar performance to bail Tottenham out at Everton, who dominated the game for large periods and showed the greater urgency to win.

 The 27-year-old opened the scoring with a trademark finish in the 27th minute, only for Sigurdsson to equalise from the penalty spot four minutes later.